 “He who has a farm with water and peat has the world.”
 Irish Proverb

-“I can't foresee any problems.
+“No problems with this home.
 Let’s put in an offer, with approval after inspection, and title search,” Michael said.

 “Don’t judge people by their relatives.”
 Cowboy Proverb